 Minimum requirements include:

-- Completion of basic forensic interviewing training (min 32 hours)
+- Completion of basic forensic interviewing training (minimum 32 hours)

 - Completion of 100 interviews and or a minimum 2 years’ experience working with individuals with disabilities and/or an expert review/letter of recommendation.

-These trainings are currently free, thanks to Victims of Crime Act (VOCA) funds from the Ohio Attorney General’s office, and are currently held online in eight sessions over five days.
+These trainings are held online in eight sessions over five days.

 The weekly schedule will be as follows: